tldr-pages/tldr/pages/common/starship.md

 `starship init {{bash|elvish|fish|ion|powershell|tcsh|zsh}}`

-- Explain the currently showing modules:
+- Explain each part of the current prompt and show the time taken to render them:

 `starship explain`